Camping & RVs

 Through their land claim agreement, the Inuvialuit of the western Arctic have the exclusive right to harvest polar bears on the Yukon’s North Slope

-Wolves, coyotes and wolverines may be taken on a big game licence.
+Coyotes and wolves may be taken on a big game licence.
+Wolverines may be taken on a big game licence only by resident hunters and hunters guided by a registered Yukon outfitter.
 It is unlawful to waste the pelts of these animals.

 Bison were reintroduced to the Yukon in the late 1980s as part of a national recovery program.
 Since the release of 170 bison about 25 years ago the herd has grown to about 1,470 animals and expanded its range into the Aishihik, Sekulmun and Hutshi lakes watersheds.